Guide to Sources in Education

 Patterson’s American Education.
 1904-.
 (Oak Street)

 A comprehensive directory of public and private secondary schools, including selected colleges, universities, and special schools.
 School systems arranged by state, then town.
 A list of post-secondary institutions classified by subject is also provided.

 Q. 372.02573 P277

 Directory of American public and private elementary schools.
 Entries are alphabetized within each state by community and by school type.
 Private and church-affiliated schools are separate from public institutions.

 A Classification of Institutions of Higher Education.
-1994. (online)
+1994-.
+(Main Stacks and online)

-This work divides U.S. colleges and universities into six broad classes (Doctoral Universities, Research Universities, Masters Colleges and Universities, Baccalaureate Colleges, Specialized Institutions, Associate of Arts Colleges).
+This resource divides U.S. colleges and universities into seven broad classes (Doctoral Universities, Master’s Colleges and Universities, Baccalaureate Colleges, Associate’s Colleges, Special Focus Two-Year, Special Focus Four-Year, and Tribal Colleges).
 Within these classes the institutions are listed by state.
 Includes an index in alphabetical order by name of the institution.